tonywagner/mlbserver/README.md

 h264_vaapi use VAAPI which is another abstraction API to access video acceleration hardware (Linux only) h264_videotoolbox use videotoolbox an API to access hardware on OS X
 ```

-Note that use of h264_v4l2m2m here requires ffmpeg to be compiled with this patch: https://www.raspberrypi.org/forums/viewtopic.php?p=1780625#p1780625

 ## License